abraunegg/onedrive/docs/USAGE.md

 **Note:** after changing `skip_file`, you must perform a full re-synchronization by adding `--resync` to your existing command line - for example: `onedrive --synchronize --resync`

 #### skip_dotfiles
+Setting this to `"true"` will skip all .files and .folders while syncing.

 Example:
 ```text
 # skip_symlinks = "false"